Frequently Asked Questions

 General Usage Questions

 How can I better motivate my team using Upstock?

-Upstock provides you with an affordable, easy to use platform using dynamic visualization of equity, where your team see their share in the company growing in real time along with their hard work.
-Upstock’s visual dashboard and simplified legal documents make people understand, trust and believe in equity compensation.
+Upstock provides you with an affordable, easy to use platform using dynamic visualization of equity where your team can see their share in the company growing in real time along with their hard work.
+Upstock’s visual dashboard and simplified legal documents help people understand, trust and believe in equity compensation.
 The result?
-Upstock makes your team feel aligned with the long term goals of the company and motivated to make the company successful.
+Upstock helps your team feel aligned with the long term goals of the company and motivated to make the company successful.

-Upstock brings you a top quality equity compensation system that Fortune 1000s use to motivate and keep talent.
+Upstock brings you a top quality equity compensation system that was, until now, only available to the world’s top companies.
+This system helps motivate and retain your talent.
 Upstock does this by giving you access to: